-For those with the pressure heaped on by yields crashing and deliveries being missed there are few better feelings than finding a proof of the root cause of yield loss.
+For those with the pressure heaped on by yields crashing and deliveries being missed, there are few better feelings than finding the root cause of yield loss.
 Having helped another customer do exactly that this week I share in that elated feeling and want to write about it!

 Semiconductor manufacturing is extremely complex and the methods used result in processes that do not give 100% yield.
 This means that semiconductor yield management is necessary at all levels of the industry.
 From consumer products where the price demands that every fraction of a cent in scrap needs to be saved, to high reliability where an individual unit on a satellite in orbit must operate for tens of years, yield is crucially important to long-term success.

 So to the root cause!
 I recommend the following flow to find the root cause.

 Check long-term trends, yield across as much data as you have available, preferably at least one year of data.

 Pareto highest failing bins and highest failing tests, over thousands, or tens of thousands of wafers if you have that much data.

 Choose one yield issue to focus on, usually the highest failing test or highest failing bin.
 Select data only from wafers that have yield loss for this issue.
 For example >5% yield loss on bin15.

 Stack wafer maps from all of these wafers, more than 100 wafers will show how consistent failure patterns are.
 The root cause may already start to become clear from the failure pattern.